 Download ZU App for IOS: https://apps.apple.com/us/app/zu-peshawar/id1532389509

-How to Travel Form one Station to another Stations?
+How to Travel From One Station to Another Station?

-The procedure of traveling by bus is that you will go to the station, if you are on a bike or car, the Parking facilities are available at Chamkani stations, Dabgari and Mall of Hayatabad, park your vehicle on the station.
+The procedure of traveling by bus is that you will go to the station if you are on a bike or car, Parking facilities are available at Chamkani stations, Dabgari, and Mall of Hayatabad, and park your vehicle at the station.

-Buy a ticket from the staff counter or get a free ZU Card from counter and get a Ticket from Vending Machine.
-When you get a Free ZU Card that is Top up of Rs.
-100/- The fare deduced will be displayed at fare validators (machines on which you tap your card to enter/exit system or pay your fare).
-Also, on website, Ticket Machine, website as well as via Zu app, the passengers can view the history of fare deducted.
+Buy a ticket from the staff counter or get a free ZU Card from the counter and get a Ticket from the Vending Machine.
+When you get a Free ZU Card, that is a Top-up of Rs 100/- The fare deduced will be displayed at fare validators (machines on which you tap your card to enter/exit the system or pay your fare).
+Also, on the website, Ticket Machine, website as well as via the Zu app, the passengers can view the history of fare deducted.

 One person can get only one free ZU Card.
-You can also add payment by ZU Mobile App.
+You can also add payment to the ZU Mobile App.

-It has been proposed in the BRT design to use smart card for fare payment method.
-It is proposed that TransPeshawar should invest in producing these cards and sell it to the passengers free of cost initially for six months.
+It has been proposed in the BRT design to use smart cards for fare payment methods.
+It is proposed that TransPeshawar should invest in producing these cards and sell them to passengers free of cost initially for six months.

-After six months, the passengers will have to pay extra Rs100 as a payment of the card.
-With smartcard, the passengers’ database will also be maintained by Trans Peshawar.
+After six months, passengers will have to pay an extra Rs100 as a payment for the card.
+With smartcards, the passengers’ database will also be maintained by Trans Peshawar.

-You get the one Way Journey Ticket Only available at BRT Stations, you must scan ZU card at Fare Media before and after entering into the bus, Use travel guidance or map for the bus roots and stations etc. It is forbidden to take any kind of food in the bus.
-Eating or throwing special snuff that is strictly forbidden.
+You get the one-way Journey Ticket Only available at BRT Stations, you must scan your ZU card at Fare Media before and after entering the bus.
+Use travel guidance or a map for the bus routes and stations, etc. It is forbidden to take any kind of food on the bus.
+Eating or throwing special snuff is strictly forbidden.

 The card can also be used to buy tickets again and this will help you avoid queuing.